marktbaldridge/ERCTimsav-GRBL-Servo/README.md

  - ~~Enable Y offset - GUI adjustable, but default to document height.~~
  - ~~Fix that curves don't use unit conversions (right now, they assume everyone is in mm)~~
  - Implement an algorithm that optimizes cutting route.
+ - Add error catching for maximum recursion depth exceeded.
+This typically ocurrs on curves which are so subtle that they could easily be replaced by a line.
+Consider replacing segment with line, and issuing warning.

 ## Project Objectives:
  - Primary focus on CNC needle cutters for foam board.
 May also apply to laser cutters.
 Zero cut width assumed.